sauln/ICRI/docs/about/index.md

 adding to existing vehicles (routes).
 Defines functions for finding top N next nodes used in heuristic

-One confusing aspect of this class is that it always has a vehicle that is at the depot.
-This represents a vehicle that is ready to leave at a moments notice.
-It also makes it much easier to find the best next nodes, because we can look at the cost of leaving from the depot just the same as from a customer.

 ### Parameters
 Singleton object that captures the input parameters of the problem and some metaparameters that are used for calculating the problem.

+### PotentialNextCustomer
+Temporary object that combines the next customer, the vehicle it is being added to, the projected route if this customer is added, and all the costs associated with these actions.

 ## Algorithms

-### CostFunction
-Defines multiple different cost functions for defining best next nodes and cost of routes.

-Instantiate the class with a string input as heuristicType.
-Implemented ones are the gnnh defined in the paper and a distance only.

-### RollOut
-Algorithm for building part 2 of the ICRI paper.
+The algorithms directory contains many objects that describe the main algorithms and functions used in the solution.
+For many of these functions, there were not clear places to go within an object, so they have found their home here, usually exposed as static methods.

 ### Heuristic
 Algorithm for building part 1 of the ICRI paper.
 Use CostFunction to build solution using a greedy algorithm

+### RollOut
+Algorithm for building part 2 of the ICRI paper.

+### Improvement
+Procedures for part 3 of the ICRI paper.

+### Validator
+Helper object that consumes a routes object and confirms that it abides by all our rules.

+### NextFinder
+Some special static functions to help us find the best next nodes for appending.
+Returns a list of PotentialNextCustomer

+### Cost
+Defines multiple different cost functions for defining best next nodes and cost of routes.